jconstable/SceneStreamer/Readme.txt

 artists.
 Feel free to change anything in the project that you like: code, GameObject structure, level layout, project structure, etc.

-Return project submissions by zipping up your modified ProjectFolder.
-Please remember to delete the Library, Logs, and obj folders before zipping.
+Return project submissions by creating a branch of this repository, and sharing your new branch's URL.

 Supply a summary of the work you performed along with your new zip file.
 Items to mention should include: